-Members of staff are responsible for informing the Registered Manager, Head of Education and/or the SES Principal (or SES Deputy Principal) of any significant changes in their health, as soon as possible after diagnosis.
+Members of staff are responsible for informing the Young Adult Residential Support Manager (YARSM) and/or SES Principal (or SES Deputy Principal) of any significant changes in their health, as soon as possible after diagnosis.
 'Significant' is understood to mean having, or potentially having an affect on the work undertaken by the member of staff for SES.